nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user creates the tasks and assign it to a team using the `taskadd` command.
 The new task created will be initialized with the property isDone to be false.

 Step 2.
 After the task is completed, the user want to mark the task as done.
 The user then executes `taskmark t/1 task/3` to mark the 3rd task in the 1st team as completed.
-The task which is contained in team 1 would be marked as completed and this would be reflected in the gui.
+This would be reflected in the GUI.

 Step 3.
 The user realised that there is some error in the task and wants to unmark it.
-The user then executes `taskummark t/1 task/3` to unmark the 3rd task in the 1st team.
+The user then executes `taskunmark t/1 task/3` to unmark the 3rd task in the 1st team.

 The following sequence diagram shows how the mark task operation works:
 ![TaskMarkSequenceDiagram](images/TaskMarkSequenceDiagram.png)